 Though it might not seem like I bought much for the (just over) £50.00 I spent, Zara creates high-quality clothing and sadly that means you won’t find amazing tops, trousers and jackets for £1.00 each.
 Though without the discounts, this entire purchase would have cost me over £80.00 which makes for an almost £30.00 saving!

-Zara Winning At Instagram
+The Zara Instagram

 On another note, can we just appreciate how amazing the Zara Instagram feed is?
 It’s clear that Zara spends a lot of money on their marketing materials and it shows.
 Above is just a small snippet of some of the great images Zara produce to showcase their products.
 When buying from any clothing store, it’s always a good idea to check out their social profiles first.
 You’ll often find some of the most recent items added to their stock and for brands like Primark, you’re more likely to want the new arrivals rather than those in the sale.
 That’s because people tend to buy the most “on trend” items straight away and sadly the sales aren’t as good.
 Though in Zara’s sale, you can get trendy, in-date items too!